-This article looks at energy density and how you can use it to fine-tune your diet to reach your goals.
+This article looks at energy density of foods and how you can use it to fine-tune your diet to reach your goals.

 Energy density, a measure of the calories in a given weight of food, is the is the third component of Nutrient Optimiser algorithm that you can use once you have nutrient density and insulin load dialled in,